 Elizabeth Baines is a writer of prose fiction and plays.
-A new collection of her short stories, Used to Be, is just out from Salt Publishing.
+Her latest book is Used to Be, a collection of short stories (Salt).
 Salt also publish her previous collection, Balancing on the Edge of the World (2007), her novella, Too Many Magpies (2009), and a reprint in 2010 of her first novel The Birth Machine.
 Elizabeth has won prizes for her stories and plays including a Giles Cooper Best Radio Play Award and received Sony radio nominations.